-Fog Point Lighthouse was constructed in 1827 on the northern tip of Smith Island, Chesapeake Bay off of Crisfield by John Donohoo.
-It was used to marked the narrow passage north of Smith Island through Kedges Strait.
+Fog Point Lighthouse was constructed in 1827 on the northwestern tip of Smith Island, the Chesapeake Bay off Crisfield by John Donahoo at a price of $3,500.
+It was used to mark the narrow passage north of Smith Island through Kedges Strait.

-The lighthouse was decommissioned on September 10, 1875 and replaced by Solomons Lump Lighthouse.
+Upon completion of the new Solomon’s Lump Lighthouse, Fog Point Lighthouse was decommissioned on September 10, 1875.
 Fog Point was abandoned and no trace of it survives today.
-No photo available.
+No photo is available.

 John M. White (1828 – 1844), Mathias D. Wainwright (1844 – 1849), John L. Tyler (1849 – 1852), Daniel B. Hall (1852 – 1853), Charles Fontain (1853), Daniel B. Hall (1853 – 1858), Ephraim Tyler (1858 – 1875), Richard Evans (1827-1828), William Evans (1841-1843), John M. White (1843-1844).